India: Economy

-According to a 2011 PricewaterhouseCoopers (PwC) report, India's GDP at purchasing power parity could overtake that of the United States by 2045.
-During the next four decades, Indian GDP is expected to grow at an annualised average of 8%, making it potentially the world's fastest-growing major economy until 2050.
-The report highlights key growth factors: a young and rapidly growing working-age population; growth in the manufacturing sector because of rising education and engineering skill levels; and sustained growth of the consumer market driven by a rapidly growing middle-class.
-The World Bank cautions that, for India to achieve its economic potential, it must continue to focus on public sector reform, transport infrastructure, agricultural and rural development, removal of labour regulations, education, energy security, and public health and nutrition.

-According to the Worldwide Cost of Living Report 2017 released by the Economist Intelligence Unit (EIU) which was created by comparing more than 400 individual prices across 160 products and services, four of the cheapest cities were in India: Bangalore (3rd), Mumbai (5th), Chennai (5th) and New Delhi (8th).

 Industries

-India's telecommunication industry is the second-largest in the world with over 1.2 billion subscribers.
-It contributes 6.5% to India's GDP.
-After the third quarter of 2017, India surpassed the US to become the second largest smartphone market in the world after China.

 The Indian automotive industry, the world's second-fastest growing, increased domestic sales by 26% during 2009–2010, and exports by 36% during 2008–2009.
+In 2022, India became the world's third-largest vehicle market after China and the United States, surpassing Japan.
 At the end of 2011, the Indian IT industry employed 2.8 million professionals, generated revenues close to US$100 billion equalling 7.5% of Indian GDP, and contributed 26% of India's merchandise exports.

-The pharmaceutical industry in India emerged as a global player.
-As of 2021, with 3000 pharmaceutical companies and 10,500 manufacturing units India is the world's third-largest pharmaceutical producer, largest producer of generic medicines and supply up to 50%—60% of global vaccines demand, these all contribute up to US$24.44 billions in exports and India's local pharmaceutical market is estimated up to US$42 billion.
+The pharmaceutical industry in India includes 3,000 pharmaceutical companies and 10,500 manufacturing units; India is the world's third-largest pharmaceutical producer, largest producer of generic medicines and supply up to 50–60% of global vaccines demand, these all contribute up to US$24.44 billions in exports and India's local pharmaceutical market is estimated up to US$42 billion.
 India is among the top 12 biotech destinations in the world.
 The Indian biotech industry grew by 15.1% in 2012–2013, increasing its revenues from ₹204.4 billion (Indian rupees) to ₹235.24 billion (US$3.94 billion at June 2013 exchange rates).

 Energy

 India's capacity to generate electrical power is 300 gigawatts, of which 42 gigawatts is renewable.
-The country's usage of coal is a major cause of greenhouse gas emissions by India but its renewable energy is competing strongly.
+The country's usage of coal is a major cause of India's greenhouse gas emissions, but its renewable energy is competing strongly.
 India emits about 7% of global greenhouse gas emissions.
 This equates to about 2.5 tons of carbon dioxide per person per year, which is half the world average.
 Increasing access to electricity and clean cooking with liquefied petroleum gas have been priorities for energy in India.